oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 2. Review the sample application.
 You can access the [Python API Reference Guide](https://nosql-python-sdk.readthedocs.io/en/latest/api.html) to reference Python classes and methods included in this sample application.

    Oracle NoSQL Database Cloud Service tables are created in a compartment and are scoped to that compartment.
 When authenticated as a specific user, your tables are managed in the root compartment of your tenancy unless otherwise specified.
 It is recommended not to create tables in the "root" compartment, but to create them in your own compartment created under "root".
 Edit the code [HelloWorld.py](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.py), replace the placeholder of the compartment in the function ```set_default_compartment``` with the OCID of your compartment.
+Replace the placeholder for region with the name of your region.
 Save the file and close it.

 3. From your home directory, navigate to ".oci" directory.
 Create a file named `config` in the `.oci` directory.
 Add OCID, tenancy ID, fingerprint & key credentials in the `config` file.